The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

 AT&T

-Headquartered in Dallas, USA, AT&T is a leading global telecommunications provider with the highest share of the global managed SD-WAN market.
+Headquartered in Dallas, USA, AT&T is a leading global telecommunications provider and the highest-ranked provider in the global managed SD-WAN market, holding the #1 position on Vertical Systems Group's Mid-2025 Global Provider SD-WAN Leaderboard.
 Their extensive network spans more than 200 countries across the Americas, EMEA and Asia-Pacific, offering the SD-WAN overlay an extensive backbone and widespread partner access.

 AT&T partners with Palo Alto Networks and other security specialists, or leverages their in-house cybersecurity unit, to deliver SASE capabilities.
 They also provide direct cloud connectivity to major cloud services including AWS, Azure and Google Cloud Platform.